Car accidents can result in some pretty big expenses, from medical injuries that require a lot of treatment to car repairs, and other costs.

 If you’ve been the victim of a car accident, you may be wondering how much settlement money you should expect.
 Car accidents can result in some pretty big expenses, from injuries that require a lot of treatment to car repairs, and other costs you may not be able to put a fixed price on, such as pain and suffering.

 One option a lot of people opt for in these cases is an online settlement calculator.
 Some of these are free tools you can use to estimate your settlement, while others cost.
-However, you may be wonder how accurate are these tools?
+However, you may be wondering how accurate are these tools?

 How These Calculators Work